cunilog/cunilog/using.md

 			If CUNILOG_BUILD_SINGLE_THREADED_ONLY is defined, this parameter is ignored and implicitely set to cunilogSingleThreaded.

-	The function returns a pointer to the internal SCUNILOGTARGET cunilognewlinestructure upon success, NULL otherwise.
+	The function returns a pointer to the internal CUNILOG_TARGET cunilognewlinestructure upon success, NULL otherwise.

-	Call DoneSCUNILOGTARGETstatic () to free the structure's resources.
+	Call DoneCUNILOG_TARGETstatic () to free the structure's resources.
 */
-SCUNILOGTARGET *InitSCUNILOGTARGETstatic
+CUNILOG_TARGET *InitCUNILOG_TARGETstatic
 (
 	  const char			*szLogPath	// Path to the logging information.
 	, size_t			lenLogPath	// Length of szLogPath